nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

 ## User input restrictions
-To achieve the best performance, we have set **restrictions** for your command input.<br><br>
+To achieve the best performance, we have set **restrictions** for the user command input.<br><br>
 Here is the **summary** for input restrictions.
-You are advised to skim through all the restrictions to avoid command input mistakes.
+Users are advised to skim through all the restrictions to avoid command input mistakes.

 [Back to top](#table-of-contents)